-I told them that I trusted that they will take care of it.
+I told them that I trusted that they would take care of it.
 Then the seller’s agent sat back with a sense of relief and uttered in disbelief, “thank you.”

 Three Ways to Live Out Your Faith in the Real World

-If you walk the talk, defuse contentious situations and know that the “how” matters more than the “what,” you will become a discipled leader.
+If you walk the talk, defuse contentious situations, and know that the “how” matters more than the “what,” you will become a leader others will want to follow.

 I approached my manager, Kevin, about the opportunity.
 He hesitated and then said, “Most trips like these end up being boondoggles.
 Do you think you’re going to accomplish anything?”

 “Yes, I do.
 I’m confident that we’ll come back with fresh ideas and take our business to the next level”, I replied.

 Kevin said, “I have my doubts.
 I tell you what, put together a plan with specific objectives, and I’ll take a look.
 If I agree with your proposal, I’ll okay the trip.”

 “Great, and thanks.
 I’ll come back to you shortly”, I said.

 Over the next few days, I collaborated with my team and our business partner to develop a specific plan and desired outcome.
 Then, I shared it with Kevin.
 A chronic micromanager, he asked us to make multiple changes to the plan.
 Once the topics were aligned with Kevin’s feedback, he begrudgingly agreed to let us go.